pwr-pbr23/M7/README.md

 # Reproduction of results:

-Note: Some files were to big to put them on Github, they are in the missing files link above (on GoogleColab there is a section which uploads them to project)
+Note: Some files were too big to put them on Github, they are in the missing files link above (on GoogleColab there is a section which uploads them to project)

 For Tensorflow dataset (about 10min per classifier on GoogleColab):